 Cabins come furnished with one double bed and two single bunks, have heat and electricity.
-Restrooms and showers just a short walk from the cabins.
+Restrooms and showers are just a short walk from the cabins.

-The cabin inside seems pretty home-like: clean, nearly new, with small nice things like regulated lights, table lamp, etc. There are also a small table and two chairs, a bench, and a nightstand.
+The cabin inside seems pretty home-like: clean, nearly new, with small nice things like regulated lights, table lamp, etc. There are also a small table and two chairs, a bench, and a nightstand:

 With linings from home, it felt even cozier.
 Kids (and us) loved our “little cabin in the woods” and would be glad to spend there a night or two again:

-Cabin and Yurt Camping in Washington.
-Attractions at Bay View State Park
+3. Attractions at Bay View State Park

 There are a lot of things to do around the Bay View State Park.
 We enjoyed the beach (a 5-minute walk from the campground).
 It’s really wide and covered in pebbles, with plenty of picnics tables.
 Nice place to fly a kite.